 - IT for Charities lists companies and non-profit organisations who supply recycled and refurbished computer equipment.

-- Some companies such as Happus and GetOnline@Home offer more affordable computers and broadband at reduced prices for people on low incomes.
+- Some companies such as GetOnline@Home offer more affordable computers and broadband at reduced prices for people on low incomes.

 Beware!!
 Donated devices may not always be suitable!
 If you have an understanding of what the device needs to do it will help you make a decision on its suitability.
 If you do accept a device on behalf of someone else, then test it before passing it on.
 If it isn’t suitable then recycle it!